Writing challenge objectives users actually finish

 Threshold set by intuition, not data.
 Power users finish; the median user stalls.

 Pull the median behaviour and set the threshold at or just above.
-Tune in the next campaign, not mid-flight.
+Tune in the next engagement, not mid-flight.

 Compound objectives ('do X and Y').
 Users finish one and assume the step is done.